rockroman/CI_PP2_TG/README.md

 - Notifications and feedback to be clear and brief
 - A way to get in touch with developer
 - Having an option to leave feedback
-- Meaningfull and logical presentation of project's content
+- Meaningful   and logical presentation of project's content